-During Council portfolio committee meetings this week, councillors and officials expressed strong concern about the quality of the water currently coming out of Grahamstown’s taps.
-Infrastructure Development and Technical Services portfolio head Mabhuti Matyumza yesterday said residents would be informed of the problems with water treatment and storage that might affect quality.
+During Council portfolio committee meetings last week, councillors and officials expressed strong concern about the quality of the water currently coming out of Grahamstown’s taps.
+Infrastructure Development and Technical Services portfolio head Mabhuti Matyumza said on Thursday that residents would be informed of the problems with water treatment and storage that might affect quality.

 Both the Social Development and Infrastructure Development and Technical Services portfolio committee meetings raised concern that potable water for residents’ consumption wasn’t being treated correctly and that legislated water quality testing is not being carried out.
 Both problems were the result of the municipality’s financial constraints, officials said.

 A report to the Social Development portfolio Wednesday 16 May indicated that municipal testing of water samples in January 2018 had shown a coliform count of 101 at the Alicedale reservoir.
 The SANS standard is less than 10.
 SANS 241:15, published in March 2015, is the Drinking Water Standard that lists determinands and corresponding limits that must be measured to determine that the quality of water is safe for people to drink.

 The results were forwarded to the water section, the report noted.
 “They had a challenge with chemicals.
 Necessary steps were taken and the public were informed to boil water for drinking and cooking purposes.”

 While Alicedale’s water showed acceptable levels by March, this was the month that water tested at the Joza reservoir had a total coliform count of 29 and e.coli 2 (standard is 0).